Usage Tracking

 MLflow does not collect any data that contains personal information, in accordance with GDPR and other privacy regulations.

-As a Linux Foundation project, MLflow adheres to the LF telemetry data collection and usage policy
+As a Linux Foundation project, MLflow adheres to the LF telemetry data collection and usage policy.

-This implementation has been reviewed and approved by the Linux Foundation, with the approved proposal documented at the Completed Reviews
+This implementation has been reviewed and approved by the Linux Foundation, with the approved proposal documented at the Completed Reviews section

 in the official policy.
-See the Data Explanation section
+See the Data Explanation section below for details on what is collected.

 Telemetry is only enabled in Open Source MLflow.
 If you're using MLflow through a managed service or distribution, please consult your vendor to determine whether telemetry is enabled in your environment.
 In all cases, you can choose to opt out by following the guidance provided in our documentation.